-Figures from sport, film, architecture and journalism honoured
+Figures from the world of sport, film, architecture and journalism are to receive honorary degrees from the University of Stirling.

 Sir Craig Reedie – a former Stirling High School pupil who went on to become a vice-president of the International Olympic Committee – will become a “Doctor of the University” as will film director and former Edinburgh Film Festival boss Mark Cousins.